napari/bermuda/README.md

 # Napari bermuda

 *📌 Experimental: under active development.
-Please do not use it in production. :pin:*
+Please do not use it in production.*

 Rust backend for napari contains code to speed up triangulation.